oliverschwarz/leadership-handbook/quotes.md

 "The easiest way to gather technical debt is to learn new things." - n.n.

 "Attempting to change an organization’s culture is a folly, it always fails.
 Peoples’ behavior (the culture) is a product of the system; when you change the system peoples’ behavior changes." - John Seddon

+"The only sustainable source of competitive edge is an organization’s ability to learn faster and better than its competitors." - Peter Senge